 We have been exploring this technology at our Application Development Center in Ames, Iowa.
 We purchased a new, next-generation Cat 320-series excavator with electrohydraulic controls, a machine Caterpillar touted as offering major improvements in efficiency and productivity over their previous models.
 We conducted a series of baseline tests and mass excavation and trenching operations to establish how the machine performs.
 We then essentially swapped pumps, removing the original axial-piston swash plate pumps in tandem and replacing them with a DDP pump stack in tandem, keeping the engine machine controls the same.

 Then we repeated the tests with impressive results.
-In max excavation, we the DDP machine was 16% more productive by weight (tons per hour) and 70% more productive by efficiency (tons per liter of fuel burned).
+In max excavation, the DDP machine was 16% more productive by weight (tons per hour) and 7% more productive by efficiency (tons per liter of fuel burned).
 In trenching tests, we could dig and fill 15% more per hour while consuming 13% less fuel.

 Keep in mind this is against an already very impressive machine.
 It isn’t pilot controlled and is among the best on the market.
 And definitely, the results can be attributed not only to the static efficiency improvement of DDP, but also improved responsiveness and controllability of the pumps.

-So this may beg the question, is there a place to combine the most modern hydraulic technology with some of the best in electric drive electric powertrain technology as well?
+So this may beg the question, is there a place to combine the most modern hydraulic technology with some of the best in electric powertrain technology as well?
 We know that in the world of battery electric vehicles, the main concerns are range, size of the battery and cost.
 We believe that DDP could be a tool in reducing the power need of the vehicle as well as battery capacity and costs.

 I’ve given a lot of treatment to the benefits and advantages of electrification.
 It wouldn’t be fair if I didn’t talk about some of the challenges.
 First and foremost, energy storage and charging infrastructure.
 We are definitely looking at different energy densities and refueling/recharging rates compared to fossil fuels.
 Battery energy densities and charge capabilities continue to get better, but it is still a challenge.